Inventory Management · Melbourne

 Exactly what you get

 One inventory system that respects how hospitality stock actually behaves: perishables tracked against use-by dates, beverage tracked by real yield, hire equipment tracked as circulating assets, and reordering driven by genuine consumption.
-It depletes stock from your POS system as sales happen, reconciles purchasing to your accounting software, hands event gear to your booking and scheduling software per function, and feeds wastage and turnover into your business intelligence dashboards so margin leaks finally become visible.
+It depletes stock from your POS system as sales happen, reconciles purchasing to your accounting software, hands event gear to your booking and scheduling software per function, and feeds wastage and turnover into your business intelligence (BI) dashboards so margin leaks finally become visible.

 How to choose a developer in Melbourne